qwertyquerty/pypresence/docs/html/_sources/doc/client.rst.txt

  :param int pipe: Pipe that should be used to connect to the Discord client.
 Defaults to 0, can be 0-9
  :param asyncio.BaseEventLoop loop: Your own event loop (if you have one) that PyPresence should use.
 One will be created if not supplied.
 Information at https://docs.python.org/3/library/asyncio-eventloop.html
  :param function handler: The exception handler pypresence should send asynchronous errors to.
 This can be a coroutine or standard function as long as it takes two arguments (exception, future).
 Exception will be the exception to handle and future will be an instance of asyncio.Future
+ :param client_type: The discord client you want this to connect to.
+You can either use the ClientType enum or the integer value.
+Defaults to pypresence.ClientType.MAIN.
+You can use pypresence.ClientType.MAIN, pypresence.ClientType.PTB, pypresence.ClientType.CANARY or 0, 1, 2, for the main discord client, the PTB client, and the Canary client respectively.

 |br|